 The FBI requested to speak to my brother alone, but my mom refused.
 They interviewed my family for several months without telling them what their investigation was about.

 After three months the FBI read from a list of names.
-They instructed my family to stop them if they recognized any of the name on the list.
+They instructed my family to stop them if they recognized any of the names on the list.
 The last name they read was Jacob.